arukarl/messageBoard/docusaurus/docs/05-docker.md

 ### Gunicorn

-Flask doesn't come with production grade WSGI HTTP server out of the box, so I chose [Gunicorn](https://gunicorn.org) as the production grade HTTP server.
+Flask doesn't come with production grade WSGI HTTP server out of the box, so **[Gunicorn](https://gunicorn.org)** is chosen as the production grade HTTP server.

 ### Dockerfile